-- This interdisciplinary programme draws on sociology, political science and economics to provide rigorous and broad grounding in theory for studying education as a vital component of public policy.
+- This interdisciplinary programme draws on sociology, political science, and economics to provide you with a rigorous and broad grounding in theory for studying education as a vital component of public policy.

-- The programme places joint emphasis on qualitative and quantitative analytical methods, which are reinforced through application to real policy issues under the guidance of experienced tutors.
+- This academic programme places joint emphasis on qualitative and quantitative analytical methods, which are reinforced through application to real policy issues under the guidance of experienced tutors.

 - The teaching and assessment methods emphasise working critically with complex arguments.
 This will prepare you for the normative judgements required by decision makers once the limits of positive analysis have been reached.

-- This programme was developed by the Robert Owen Centre for Educational Change to address contemporary challenges of education policy.
-These arise as education serves an increasingly wider range of public policy aims relating to equity, health, social policy and the economy.
+- This programme was developed by the Robert Owen Centre for Educational Change to address the increasingly wider range of contemporary challenges in education policy, particularly public policy aims relating to equity, health, social policy and the economy.

-You will take five core courses and one optional course, as well as complete a dissertation on a chosen topic.
+You will take four core courses and two optional courses, as well as complete a dissertation on a chosen topic.